 With today’s innovative technology, we’re happy to report that the latest peels result in little to no downtime at all!
 They’re also far more powerful.

-- Chemical peels are broadly defined by the depth of damage in the skin that they produce.
+- Chemical peels define by the depth of damage in the skin that they produce.
 They are categorized as superficial (lunchtime peel), medium, and deep.
 Superficial

 - peels do not damage skin below the epidermis, the most superficial skin layer.
 Medium peels may reach to the superficial layer of the dermis, the deeper layer of the skin.